Suzhou Tram

-Suzhou SND Tram (苏州高新区有轨电车) is a tram system in Suzhou New District, Suzhou, Jiangsu, China.
+The Suzhou SND Tram (苏州高新区有轨电车) is a tram system in Suzhou New District, Suzhou, Jiangsu, China.
 The tram uses an overhead catenery system.
 Suzhou Tram started construction on September 11, 2012 and was opened on October 26, 2014.
 There is currently two lines in operation in the Suzhou New District.
 The Suzhou High-Tech Rail Tram Limited was established in April 2011, and the tram line was approved by the Suzhou City government June the same year.